Where To Go On Holiday In August?

 Check out here: Where to Stay in Mongolia

 What to eat in Mongolia

-Gluten free foods are sold in some big supermarkets and eco shops in the city.
-Kinds of gluten free tea, gluten free rice, cereal and fresh vegetables and fruits are in those shops.
-It is just OK if you tell us in advance about your special meals like if you are vegan or with food allergy and gluten free.
+Gluten-free foods are sold in some big supermarkets and eco shops in the city.
+Kinds of gluten-free tea, gluten-free rice, cereal, and fresh vegetables and fruits are in those shops.
+It is just OK if you tell us in advance about your special meals as if you are vegan or with food allergy and gluten-free.
 We could arrange your wishes already when you arrive in Mongolia.

-You will enjoy the different meals when you out of city while travelling.
-More common dishes are Tsuiwan, Buuz, Khuushuur and Russian Goulash, Beefsteak and Italian cuisine Spaghetti would be served in tourist ger camps.
-Also there is a chance to try Mongolian Traditional food and dairy products in the country side.
-Many types of dairy products are made especially by wife of nomad family.
-It is available to see the process of making dried curds/aaruul/, cheese, boiled yoghurt etc. Mongolian wife welcomes you at her nomad ger and offers you milk tea, yougurt or airag /fermented mare milk/ etc.
+You will enjoy the different meals when you out of the city while traveling.
+More common dishes are Tsuiwan, Buuz, Khuushuur, and Russian Goulash, Beefsteak and Italian cuisine Spaghetti would be served in tourist ger camps.
+Also, there is a chance to try Mongolian Traditional food and dairy products in the countryside.
+Many types of dairy products are made especially by the wife of nomad family.
+It is available to see the process of making dried curds/aaruul/, cheese, boiled yogurt etc. Mongolian wife welcomes you at her nomad ger and offers you milk tea, yougurt or airag /fermented mare milk/ etc.

 Want to know more about Mongolian dishes please click the link: Mongolian food and drinks

 Transportation and road condition in Mongolia